-With only 570 sq. km area, Grande-Terre is mostly a flat limestone-based island, possessing a few coastal mangrove swamps to the north of Point-a-Pitre.
+Grande-Terre is mostly a flat limestone-based island, possessing a few coastal mangrove swamps to the north of Point-a-Pitre.
 The other smaller islands are hilly and volcanic in origin.
+The second island is significantly smaller with only a 570 sq. km area.

 Being an overseas region and department of France, Guadeloupe has no such distinct administrative divisions.
 However, for the sake of local governance, Guadeloupe has been divided into a total of 32 communes.